Skip to main content

 Benefits of requesting the Formal Review Hearing under Florida law include:

 If you have been arrested for a DUI in Florida, you must act quickly to preserve all of your rights to dispute the administrative suspension of your driver’s license.
 Winning the administrative hearing is an important step towards protecting your driving record.
 Winning the administrative hearing also protects you from the collateral consequences that come with an administrative finding that you drove under the influence of alcohol or drugs, even if you ultimately avoid a DUI conviction in the criminal case.
-Hiring an experienced DUI attorney is important because of the complexity involved in successfully contesting the administrative suspension of your driver’s license.
+Hiring an experienced Riverview DUI/DWI defense attorney is important because of the complexity involved in successfully contesting the administrative suspension of your driver’s license.
 We are experienced trial attorneys who have the knowledge and skill set to successfully contest the administrative suspension of your driver’s license.